stigian/terraform-aws-cspm/modules/controltower/README.md

 This Terraform module deploys and configures AWS Control Tower Landing Zone with enhanced security features.
 The module provides a secure, scalable foundation for multi-account AWS environments following AWS Security Reference Architecture (SRA) patterns.

+> **⚠️ IMPORTANT**: If you previously had Control Tower deployed and decommissioned it, please review the [Control Tower Troubleshooting Guide](../../docs/control-tower-troubleshooting.md) before deployment.
+Manual cleanup is required to avoid deployment failures.

 ---

 ## Features